In this article we will be covering one of the most common types of property damage that we see….

 When it comes to wet hardwood flooring (solid hardwood) the answer is YES, the flooring can be restored after being water damaged.

-Through the use of specialty drying equipment such as the “dri-eaz mat drying system” a property restoration company can save and restore your expensive hardwood floor (as in the example of the image above).
+Through the use of speciality drying equipment such as the “dri-eaz mat drying system” a property restoration company can save and restore your expensive hardwood floor.

 So there you have it, now you know what to expect when you find yourself with water damaged flooring.
 The trick is always to act quickly and clean up any water mess as soon as possible so that it doesn’t soak in and spread further than it has to!